LLNL/sundials/README.md

 ## Installation ##

-For installation directions, see the [online install guide](https://sundials.readthedocs.io/en/latest/Install_link.html).
+For installation directions, see the [getting started](https://sundials.readthedocs.io/en/latest/sundials/index.html#getting-started) section in the online documentation.
-Directions are also available in the [released package tarballs](https://github.com/LLNL/sundials/releases) in INSTALL_GUIDE.pdf and the installation chapter of the user guides.
+In the [released tarballs](https://github.com/LLNL/sundials/releases), installation directions are also available in `INSTALL_GUIDE.pdf` and the installation chapter of the user guides in the `doc` directory.

 Warning to users who receive more than one of the individual packages at different times: Mixing old and new versions of SUNDIALS may fail.
 To avoid